 There is speculation that Coinbase will become one of the first cryptocurrency companies to go public.
 This would put the company under even more scrutiny and the watchful eye of shareholders.
 The company was valued at about $8 billion during its last fundraising round.

 While we have compared spot trading for both platforms, futures traders will be pleased to know that Kraken offers a robust futures trading platform with up to 50x leverage.
 Users can easily navigate spot and futures markets, making the transition seamless.
-Additionally, Kraken provides fiat currency trading among six different currencies, making it a more global option for traders.
+Additionally, Kraken provides fiat currency trading among six different currencies and user can buy and sell crypto with their bank account, credit cards, debit cards, making it a more global option for traders.